 Software That Can Improve Security Safety & Compliance

 Connecteam is the perfect solution for security companies looking to make their guards safe and compliant.
-Whether it be through checklists, reports, onboarding, scheduling or time tracking with GPS, you will be able to keep up to date with your security guards progress and accountability, call and text-free.
+Whether it be through checklists, reports, onboarding, scheduling or time clock app with GPS, you will be able to keep up to date with your security guards progress and accountability, call and text-free.
 Connecteam’s all-in-one features cover all armed security bases.

 - Keep security guards up to date with when and where they are expected to be armed.
 Set hours and drag and drop shifts accordingly.
 You can even add notes to employees’ schedules, so that guards will know what they need to bring with them and when.
 Employees can check their shifts wherever they are, whenever they choose and on all devices.